<- 3 a

 #dichotomize both the support for gay marriage and the religious variable

-politics$supportgmar <- politics$gaymarriage=="Support gay marriage"
+$supportgmar <- politics$gaymarriage=="Support gay marriage"

 politics$evangelical <- politics$relig=="Evangelical Protestant"